Loading...

 OperationBehavior

-UpdateGenerates a new agent version.
+UpdateGenerates a new agent version when the configuration changes.

 List versions